 Terrorism remains an ongoing problem in some areas of India, the threat stems from Islamist terrorism Pakistan and an increase of Maoists attacks against the police and army.
-However travellers are not the target and therefore the risk is incidental - wrong place, wrong time.
+However travellers are not the target and therefore the risk is incidental - 'wrong place, wrong time'.
 Most of the country is safe but all travellers are urged to spend time researching the situation.
 Maoist activity in the past have been restricted to the NW but is spreading.
-Red 24 advise against all non-essential travel to the rural and remote areas of Bihar, Jharkhand, West Bengal, Andhra Pradesh, Chhattisgarh and Orissa states in eastern India.
 Jammu & Kashmir had opened up to tourism in 2013 but since mid 2015 has been beset by increase strikes and general unrest and attacks by the security forces on Kashmir separatists has resulted in a worsening security situation.
-The FCO is now advising against all travel to most of Jammu and Kashmir and in September 2016 the security situation worsened with deaths following clashes with the security forces.
-Whilst concerns over security are of a concern in some parts, its worth remembering that approx 275 people die in India every day from road traffic accidents - that is the greatest threat to travellers.
+The FCO is now advising 'Against all but essentila travel to most of Jammu and Kashmir and in September 2016.
+Above all else its worth remembering that approx 275 people die in India every day from road traffic accidents - that is the greatest threat to travellers.
 Smog is causing health problems in Delhi and other major cities.
-A car restriction plan is starting in Delhi in Jan 2016 and cold weather in October 2018 has resulted in increased pollution levels returning to Delhi causing many health issues.
-In erly January 2019 Smog levels in Delhi reached a new high & smog is likely to last for most of the winter but will vary depending on weather conditions.
+A car restriction plan is starting in Delhi in Jan 2016 and cold weather in October 2018 once again has resulted in increased pollution levels returning to Delhi causing many health issues.
+In early January 2019 Smog levels in Delhi reached a new high & smog is likely to last for most of the winter but will vary depending on weather conditions.
 Mumbai can be worse that Delhi and pollution is a growing problem in most of India's largest cities.
-As with last year, the circulation of cash is becoming an issue again, the central bank may intervene again.
+As with last year, the circulation of cash has caused a problem, the central bank may intervene again.
 Fog is predicted to disrupt train services throughtout much of northern india during Jan & early Feb 2019.
-The Kumbh Mela festival began on 14 January and will contnue for another 6 weeks.
+The Kumbh Mela festival began on 14 January 2019 and will contnue for another 6 weeks.
 Relations with Pakistan have deteriorated following a suicide atack in Kashmir in mid Feb 2019 which killed 40 security personnel.
 India blames Pakistan for harbouring militants.
 The situation escalalted on 26 & 27 February as Pakistan shot down an Indian jet in response to airstrikes on camps within Pakistan.
 Whilst tensions have abated relations between tthe two countries will reamined starined, as they have for half a century.

 In Bangladesh there continues to be a threat from terrorism as well as constant political upheaval.
 Street protests are common and travellers should check the latest security situation before travelling.
 Due to its geographical location much of the country suffers from flooding, especailly during the monsoon season.
 Independence day is the 26 March.